russellt-cc/cp490-noodlewall-react/README.md

 - Register
   Assuming you're not logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with two buttons, click "Register For Noodlewall."
 You will be redirected to the form for creating a user account.
 For a detailed breakdown of the form see "User Profile Form Details."
 - Login
   Assuming you're not logged in, from any page, hover the profile icon on the navbar in the top-right.
-From there a dropdown will appear with with two buttons, click "Login to Noodlewall."
+From there a dropdown will appear with two buttons, click "Login to Noodlewall."
 You will be redirected to a page displaying icons for every registered user account, click on an icon to login to that account.
 - Logout
   Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with three columns, under the "Your Account" column, click the "Sign Out" button.
 - Edit Profile